juxt/jig/README.md

 ## Configuration

-A configuration specifies the components that you want in your system and the settings they will use.
+A configuration specifies :

+* which components you want to include in your system
+* where to find these components (the Leiningen project) and
+* the configuration settings they will get

+Usually you've have one configuration file per project per environment (e.g. dev, uat, prod).

 By default, Jig looks for a ```config/config.edn``` file, but you can override this by placing a config file in ```$HOME/.jig/config.edn``` (where $HOME is your home directory).
 If a configuration file can't be found, a default will be used.

 A configuration is a map which usually contains a ```:jig/components``` key listing the components in a map (each key in the map is the component's label).
 You can get a good idea of the format by looking at the ```config/default.edn``` file.